BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Lead by Example** `ACTIVE`

-If Buhrdur slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a [banner][Banner].
-If Buhrdur has slain 3 or more enemy Hero or Monster models, then for the rest of the game other friendly Orc or Troll models treat Buhrdur as a [banner][Banner] with a range of 6" instead.
+If Buhrdûr slays an enemy Hero or Monster in Combat, then for the rest of the game other friendly Orc or Troll models treat Buhrdûr as a [banner][Banner].
+If Buhrdûr has slain 3 or more enemy Hero or Monster models, then for the rest of the game other friendly Orc or Troll models treat Buhrdûr as a [banner][Banner] with a range of 6" instead.

 - **Brutish Cunning** `ACTIVE`